Sector agreements and wage exemptions for AEWV workers

 Sector agreements and pathways to residence

-Some roles covered by a sector agreement provide a work to residence pathway.
+Some jobs that were covered by a sector agreement provide a work to residence pathway.
 This means the migrant worker can apply for residence once they have completed 24 months of work experience in New Zealand.

-Unless there is an exception in place, visa holders wanting to claim work experience as part of their residence application must be paid at least:
+Unless there is an exception in place, AEWV workers wanting to claim work experience as part of their residence application must be paid at least:

-- the median wage in place when their visa application was accepted, and
+- the median wage that was in place when their visa application was accepted, and

-- the current median wage when they apply for their residence visa.
+- the current median wage when they apply for their resident visa.

 Work experience exceptions and median wage exceptions

-Migrants covered by the Care Workforce agreement must be paid at least NZD$28.25 an hour during their work experience.
+Migrant workers covered by the care workforce agreement must be paid at least NZD $28.25 an hour during their work experience.

 Changes were made to the Transport Work to Residence Visa on 7 April 2024.
 As part of these changes some roles were removed from the list of transport roles eligible for residence through work.

 Bus drivers who applied for their visa on or before 6 April 2024 and were successful in their visa application can continue to gain work experience for the Transport Work to Residence Visa.
-They must be paid at least NZD$28.00 an hour during their work experience.
+They must have been paid at least NZD $28.00 an hour during their work experience.

 Transport Work to Residence Visa work requirements and roles